đēVideo Player Update

 If loop is disabled, the video only starts rendering at its starting point in the timeline.
 The video ends and stops rendering altogether once it reaches the end of the video file, or the end of the object track section, whichever comes first.

-As with any object in Timeflow, you can use to shift the object forward or backward in time.
+As with any object in Timeflow, you can use Time Offset to shift the object forward or backward in time.
 This can be used to sequence Video Player objects and may be used in conjunction with tracks to control when a video starts and ends playback.
 Note that the video is only rendered during active track sections.

 Please refer to the example scene provided in: